open-source-workshop/awesome-random/README.md

 - [Deep Learning vs Machine Learning](https://www.infoworld.com/article/3512245/deep-learning-vs-machine-learning-understand-the-differences.html)
 - [Machine Learning for numerical time series data] https://towardsdatascience.com/dynamic-time-warping-3933f25fcdd
 - [Deep Learning book by Ian Goodfellow etc.] https://www.deeplearningbook.org/
+- [37 Reasons Why your Neural Network isn't Working] (https://blog.slavv.com/37-reasons-why-your-neural-network-is-not-working-4020854bd607) - A really good article that steps through the many different pitfalls to making a neural network that may cause the results to be trash.

 ## Spring Boot
 - [Spring Boot by Baeldung](https://www.baeldung.com/spring-boot) - A free online website that people can use for learning spring boot with examples.